jtpaasch/dock/README.md

     $ ./install --with-local-docker

+See the section *Running docker commands on your machine* below for more about how the local `docker` command works.

-Once installed, confirm that the `dock` program is installed:
+Once the install script is finished, confirm that the `dock` program is installed:

     $ dock --help